 In Switzerland, the term pillar 1a is sometimes used to refer to the old-age and survivors insurance (OASI) provided by Swiss social security offices.
 This insurance is meant to provide a basic income to policyholders after they reach retirement age.

-The pillar 1a, together with the pillar 2a (obligatory occupational pension fund savings and vested benefits), the pillar 2b (voluntary occupational pension fund savings), the pillar 3a (regulated voluntary retirement savings) and the pillar 3b (unregulated voluntary retirement savings), makes up the Swiss retirement funding system.
+The pillar 1a, together with the pillar 2a (obligatory occupational pension fund savings and vested benefits), the pillar 2b (voluntary occupational pension fund savings), the pillar 3a (tax-preferred voluntary retirement savings) and the pillar 3b (non-tax-preferred voluntary retirement savings), makes up the Swiss retirement funding system.

 In Switzerland, all registered adult residents are required to participate in the OASI scheme and to make contributions based on their income and personal wealth, with a minimum annual contribution applying to individuals who do not have an income or wealth.
 This sets the pillar 1a apart from the pillar 2a which can only be actively used by employed residents and the pillar 3a which can only be used by residents who earn an income.